birkofcz/Game_of_Life/README.md

 The implementation runs in a terminal environment in fixed 40 x 40 grid and offers four hardcoded initial states: "glider," "frog," "gun" (Gosper glider gun), and "five" (5x5).

-It's a basic, rudimentary version without a graphical interface, made for fun.
+It's a basic, rudimentary version without a graphical interface, made just for fun.

 ## Features